 Board members collectively provide direction through the CAO for the consideration and adoption of goals and objectives, policies, operational plans and budgets.

-Niagara Peninsula Conservation Authority now owns over 2,870 hectares (7,091 acres) that are held in public trust.
+- Conservation through land acquisition and public ownership - NPCA now owns over 2,870 hectares (7,091 acres) that are held in public trust

 The Authority's stewardship allows the public to enjoy Niagara's distinctive heritage and natural resources at conservation areas, each of which offers diverse recreational and educational opportunities.

-With its unique resources, the Niagara Peninsula Conservation Authority manages one of the most complex watersheds in the province.
-It includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River, and the Welland Canal.
+With its unique resources, the authority manages one of the most complex watersheds in the province.
+It includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River and the Welland Canal.
 Nestled between Lake Erie and Lake Ontario and transversed by the Niagara Escarpment, the Niagara Peninsula has truly unique climatic and biotic zones that are unlike anywhere else in North America.